Wave Financial

-Wave is a company that provides financial services and software for small businesses.
+Wave is a Canadian company that provides financial services and software for small businesses.
 Wave is headquartered in the East Bayfront neighborhood in Toronto, Canada.

-The company's first product was a free online accounting software designed for businesses with 1–9 employees, followed by invoicing, personal finance and receipt-scanning software (OCR).
-In 2012, Wave began branching into financial services, initially with Payments by Wave (credit card processing) and Payroll by Wave, followed by Lending by Wave in February 2017 which has since been discontinued.
+The company's first product was free online accounting software designed for businesses with 1–9 employees, followed by invoicing, personal finance and receipt-scanning software (OCR).
+In 2012, Wave began branching into financial services, initially with Payments by Wave (credit card processing) and Payroll by Wave, followed in February 2017 by Lending by Wave, which has since been discontinued.